spencerbertsch1/DAPL_Streamlit/README.md

 Spring 2022

 Big thanks to my pal [Mike Koshakow](https://github.com/Cpt-Catnip) for letting me share his music preferences with the world!

-If you like this project, feel free to give this repository a star ⭐

 # How to create a dashboard using your own spotify data